 To estimate the credit for bacteria removal from the BMPs already implemented, a methodology was developed through correspondence with MDE staff.
 The methodology involved entering the original TMDL data from the MDE published TMDL reports from 2000 into the WTM and calibrating the WTM baseline loads to the MDE baseline loads.
 Then, the post-TMDL BMPs and the post-TMDL septic system retirements were entered in the model and the percent reduction relative to the MDE baseline was calculated.
-"Post-TMDL" refers to the period from 2000 to present.
+"Post-TMDL" refers to the period from 2000 to present (i.e. end of year 2014).
 The year 2000 was used as the cut-off because that was the year of the land use data MDE used to develop the TMDLs.

 The calculated bacteria load reductions from prior management measures are presented in Table 4-6 below for each of the TMDL watersheds.
-Some of the load reductions are under-estimated because drainage area data from some BMPs were unavailable, as the County is currently in the process of updating this information.
+The BMP data provided by the County as a part of the 2015 NPDES MS4 Annual Report (Anne Arundel County, 2015a) was used to estimate the potential load reductions from the BMPs implemented after 2000.
 Bacteria load reductions from septic system retirement were typically less than 1 percent (0.88 percent on average) because few have been retired since 2000.
-In many watersheds, no septic systems have been retired (Table 4-3).
+In many watersheds, no septic systems have been retired.

 The prior percent load reductions from post-TMDL BMPs and from post-TMDL septic system retirements were added together and subtracted from the overall TMDL-required percent load reduction.
 The resulting "adjusted" TMDL required percent reduction represents the remaining bacteria load reduction that is required to be achieved to meet the TMDL water quality goals (Table 4-6).
-On average, the adjusted TMDL reduction was 4.60 percent lower than the original TMDL reduction (Table 4-6).
+On average, the adjusted TMDL reduction was 4.19 percent lower than the original TMDL reduction (Table 4-6).